 - Assign: Divide, conquer and meet deadlines.

-If your goal is to reduce total recruiting costs by 20% over a six-month period, cost-per-hire would be an essential KPI.
-The KPIs you define will vary based upon your objectives, but there are some best practices when it comes to selection:
+Key performance indicators (KPIs) are metrics used to evaluate the success of an objective.
+If your goal is to reduce total recruiting costs by 20 percent over a six-month period, cost-per-hire would be an essential KPI.
+The KPIs you define will vary based on your objectives, but there are some best practices when it comes to selection:

-- What data will we be tracking (i.e., KPIs)?
+- What data will we be tracking?

 - How will we collect this data?